xizhonghua/csharp-demos/MultiConfig/README.md

 ### MultiConfig Prototype

-Suppose we have a MultiConfig class whose prototype likes below.
-Unlike triditional config file.
-Each property of MultiConfig class has its own config file in raw format (single column vector).
+Suppose we have a MultiConfig class whose prototype looks like below.
+Unlike triditional config class, each property of MultiConfig class has its own config file in raw format (single column vector).
 The task is to load the config files for all the properties.

 ```CSharp
 public class MultiConfig